salesforce/provis/README.md

 ### Probing Analysis

-The following steps will recreate the reports currently found in <project_root>/reports/probing
+The following steps will recreate the figures from the probing analysis, currently found in <project_root>/reports/probing

 Navigate to directory:
 ```